 (Got a question?
 Need help specifically with Collections?
 Reach-out to TrihouseConsulting@gmail.com)

-Unless you’re in a cave or on an island without an Internet connection you know consumers are getting beaten up; particularly our payday loan customers!
+Unless you’re in a cave or on an island without an Internet connection you know borrowers are getting beaten up; particularly our consumer loan customers!
 They’re sweating their job, if they’re lucky enough to have one.
 Their credit card company is lowering their credit card limit, increasing their interest rate and charging them for every fee known to man.
 Their cable provider, their utility company, their bank, their gasoline station, their food market… all these companies are monitoring our customer closely to minimize their potential losses.
 Their house is worth less, their 401K is worthless and on and on.
-Everyone is banging on our customer daily for money!
+Everyone is banging on our borrower daily for money!

-As a payday loan lender, what do you do?
-How do you get your share of your payday loan customer’s limited funds?
+As a lender, what do you do?
+How do you get your share of your loan customer’s limited funds?
 What magic formula will deposit cash back into your bank account?
 How do you squeeze a little cash out of your customer’s pocket and not destroy your relationship, not only depriving you of your principal and fees but just as importantly, losing the lifetime of fees a successful relationship with your customer will result in?

 A “default” in this scenario does not mean we’ll lose 100% of all our principal and fees!